Assistive technology aims to improve the ability of individuals with disabilities or impairments to live independent lives.

 - Stay Safe At Home Sensors (external link) - Wireless movement sensors to stick up around the house so you can see how active someone is and know if they suddenly stop moving about like they normally do.

-- iSmart Wireless Home Security Alarm Package (external link) - Monitor and manage your doors and windows, and identify and monitor movement, all through these portable and wireless devices.
+- iSmart Wireless Home Security Alarm Package - Monitor and manage your doors and windows, and identify and monitor movement, all through these portable and wireless devices.
 If something isn’t right, you’re notified immediately on your smartphone and you can control the response.

 People powered technology